buildkite/docs/pages/pipelines/input_step.md

 To prevent users from entering invalid text values in input steps  (for example, to gather some deployment information), you can use input validation.

-If you associate a RegEx to a field, the field outline will turn red when an invalid value is entered.
+If you associate a regular expression to a field, the field outline will turn red when an invalid value is entered.

 To do it, use the following sample syntax: